-The second avenue for obtaining insights into changes of river flood regimes is a model-based approach, in which the cascade of processes from climate over catch-10 ment to the river system is represented by cause-effect relationships.
-These can be used to simulate scenarios of future flood regimes.
+The second avenue for obtaining insights into changes of river flood regimes is a model-based approach, in which the cascade of processes from climate over catchment to the river system is represented by cause-effect relationships.
+These relationships can be used to simulate scenarios of future flood regimes.
 This is a particularly useful approach when the physical principles underlying flood generation and flood change are well understood.
 The information obtained is prognostic and allows inferring statements about future changes.

-This paper reviews the data based and model based approaches in Sects.
+This paper reviews the data-based and model-based approaches in Sects.
 2 and 3, respectively.
-Their relative strengths and weaknesses are contrasted and results from the literature on flood changes in European rivers are presented for each of the two methods.
+Their relative strengths and weaknesses are contrasted, and results from the literature on flood changes in European rivers are presented for each of the two methods.
 In Sect.
-4, we offer possible ways forward towards better understanding changes in the river flood regime, and in Sect.
-5 recommendations on future research are provided.
+4, we offer possible ways forward towards better understanding changes in the river flood regime.
+Based on the review in this paper, in Sect.
+5 we provide recommendations for future research.

-- 2 Detecting changes in flood observations - 2.1 Methods of change detection
+2 Detecting changes in flood observations

+2.1 Methods of change detection